-Treasury bills (T-bills) are among the most popular investment instruments in Ghana.
+Treasury bills in Ghana are among the most popular investment instruments.
 But despite the high demand for them, a lot of people do not have a good idea of what they actually are.

 What are T-bills?

 Treasury bills are short-term loans that the government takes to finance various operations.
 In Ghana, the maturity of T-bills are 91-days and 182-days with each of them offering a different return.
 Because T-bills are guaranteed by government, it is considered a risk-free investment and therefore it is usually used as a benchmark for determining the value of any investment.
 If an investment offers you returns lower than a T-bill, then you probably would not want to invest in it.